p2rathod/p2rathod.github.io/_posts/2015-07-03-the-year-2-percent-at-a-time.md

 ---
 title: The Year, 2% at a Time
 layout: post
-category: long-form
+category: system
 ---

 Why are we such reactive creatures?
 Is it North American culture?
 Is it me?
 At the end of 2014, a date asked a simple question: "What was the best year of your life?"
 It bugged me that I couldn't say "this year". _Nothing_ in the previous 12 months could lead me to it.
 Like many others, I reflected in December.
 I was reactively taking stock of the year.

 We need to flip the model.
-We *should* be able to say we've had an amazing year, every year.
+We _should_ be able to say we've had an amazing year, every year.

 ### The Model